This is the multi-page printable view of this section. Click here to print.

 Swift concurrency

-- preparing of and execution of
+- preparing and executing

 - some write and read operations

-Swift version 6 and the new concurrency model
+Swift Version 6 and the New Concurrency Model

 Swift version 6 introduced strict concurrency checking.
 By enabling Swift 6 language mode and strict concurrency checking, Xcode assists in identifying and resolving possible data races at compile time.

-Quote swift.org: “More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
+Quote from swift.org: “More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
 The Swift 6 language mode eliminates these issues by preventing data races at compile time.”

 RsyncUI adheres to the new concurrency model of Swift 6.

 Asynchronous execution can be performed on both the main thread and background threads from the CTP.
-When executing asynchronous operations on the main thread, it is crucial to utilize Swift’s structured concurrency, specifically the async/await keywords.
+When executing asynchronous operations on the main thread, it is crucial to use Swift’s structured concurrency, specifically the async/await keywords.
 The await keyword serves as a suspension point, allowing other and more critical tasks to access the main thread.

-Cooperative thread pool (CTP)
+Cooperative Thread Pool (CTP)

-- read synchronize tasks from file
+- read synchronization tasks from file

-- JSON data encoding, synchronous encoding on the main thread
+- JSON data encoding: synchronous encoding on the main thread

 - read and sort log records